Aomsmilee/Discord-BOT/README.md

 # Scaurity Scanner Bot
-This is a bot developed in Python for the LINE and Discord platforms.
-It scans for files and links sent in chat channels, connecting to the VirusTotal API to check against its threat database.
+Chatbots automatically detect cyber threats on the LINE and Discord platforms.

+## Origin and importance

+Currently, LINE and Discord platforms are frequently used by cybercriminals as a channel for attacks, where phishing links and malware files are sent through conversational messages.
+This project therefore creates a chatbot on the LINE and Discord platforms that connects to the VirusTotal API to act as a real-time tool for filtering threats from links and attachments for users.

+## Scope, Objectives, and Requirements

+The chatbot will work on LINE and Discord, supporting link and attachment verification.
+It won't send the actual file to the user, but will calculate the hash value (SHA-256), send it for analysis via the VirusTotal API, and immediately provide a risk assessment summary.

 ## Features